Which wines pair best with pork?

 The paprika is always more important than the pork to me and suggests a rustic red.
 You could try the Hungarian Kékfrankos (Austrian Blaufrankisch) if you wanted a regional pairing, otherwise I suggest a Rioja or similar Spanish red.

-Pork and bean stews e.g. Cassoulet, Feijoada, Fabada
+Wines with pork and bean stews e.g. Cassoulet, Feijoada, Fabada

 These tend to be quite filling so you don’t want a wine that’s too high in alcohol.
 A simple medium bodied red, even carafe wine works with Cassoulet.
 Go for a slightly fuller fruitier wine - maybe an inexpensive Navarra or other Spanish red or a Malbec if the stew is a touch spicier.

-Pig is what classic French charcuterie is all about so it seems apt to pair a French wine with it.
+Pork is what classic French charcuterie is all about so it seems apt to pair a French wine with it.
 With its bright fruit Beaujolais works particularly well with preparations like terrines, jambon persillé and rillettes - chose a Beaujolais Villages or cru Beaujolais (Morgon particularly appeals).
 You could also try a rustic Marcillac or a dry rosé